james-chapmanhhlg/notes/README.md

 # 2023-11-21
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 Finally, use version control, comment your code, organize your files, stay up-to-date with technology, learn from others, practice good programming habits, such as commenting, documenting, testing, debugging, etc., as well as maintaining a healthy work-life balance.
 By following these tips, you will become a better programmer and achieve your goals more effectively.

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for human error.
+It also reminds us that programming is not just about writing code, but also about understanding the needs and limitations of the people who will be using our programs.